1. The Bahmani Sultanate was founded in which year?

 88. Which Bahmani ruler granted land to the famous Sufi saint Khwaja Bande Nawaz Gesu Daraz?

-a) Hasan Bahman Shah
+A) Hasan Bahman Shah

-b) Ahmad Shah I
+B) Ahmad Shah I

-c) Muhammad Shah II
+C) Muhammad Shah II

-d) Feroz Shah Bahmani
+D) Feroz Shah Bahmani

 Explanation: Hasan Bahman Shah patronized the saint who later settled at Gulbarga.